All Episodes

 He's got this constant smile on his face.

-He's uh he has the uh charismatic uh uh and infectious attitude, and and when you strip all this politics stuff away, people still like Arnold Schwarzenegger as a human being.
+And when you strip all this politics stuff away, people still like Arnold Schwarzenegger as a human being.

-By the way, animal more animal rights news.
+By the way, more animal rights news.

-This is a particular interest to those of you in Southern California after pressure from animal rights groups, Wolfgang Puck, uh famed chef and restaurateur, Spago and others, says he's going to stop using foie gras at his restaurants and bar,
+After pressure from animal rights groups, Wolfgang Puck. famed chef and restaurateur, Spago and others, says he's going to stop using foie gras at his restaurants and bar.

-This is, of course, you know, take a bunch of ducks and geese out there and they inject them all kinds of food to the point that uh the liver almost explodes, and that's how you get delicious foie gras.
+This is, of course, you know, they take a bunch of ducks and geese out there and they inject them all kinds of food to the point that the liver almost explodes, and that's how you get delicious foie gras.

-And of course, that process once it's been learned.
+And of course, that process, once it's been learned.

 Doesn't his mother have the right to choose what it wants?